 Crosscut Area Factory integration related key challenges Front end Process (FEP) Factory and FEP teams will continue to work on AMC requirements.
 FEP and Factory Integration will work on 450 mm challenges.
 Energy conservation effort: such as equipment sleep mode for energy conservation and the 1.5 mm wafer edge exclusion for long term challenge to starting material and SOI.
 Lithography Continuing to understand EUVL (power, consumables) requirements from the FI perspective; completely different factory design is expected.
 Fast reticle change; reticle storage issues and reticle buffering due to small lots; AMC relative to the reticle and tighter process control needs.
 Lithography DFM needs.
 EFM may be added as it is confirmed as mask quality detractor.
 ESH Primary focus on energy and resource conservation; Production tools to be designed for LCA from ESH viewpoints; AMC and particulate levels to be maintained; Advance resource management programs needed; Metrology Comprehensive metrology roadmap to be jointly defined.

-AMC, temperature, and humidity control remain crosscut issues Yield Enhancement Maintain temperature control at the lithography and metrology areas.
-Surface electric fields requirement on mask and wafer to be separated; FI ITWG to work with the Yield ITWG on specifying particle and AMC targets for equipment, AMHS, and FOUP.
+AMC, temperature, and humidity control remain crosscut issues

 Yield changes with the 450mm and change in wafer handling.